A few weeks ago I learnt about bug-reference-mode, a neat little Emacs

 Neat trick with the local variables, it makes

-even more useful!
+bug-reference-modeeven more useful!
 I might have to steal that :-)